 - Haemolytic streptococci are common in hand infections.

-- Proteus spp. is a common cause of non-staphylococcal axillary abscesses.
+- A common cause of non-staphylococcal axillary abscesses is Proteus spp.

 - Below the waist, faecal organisms are common (aerobes and anaerobes).